cph101/nuindie-pcb/README.md

 Upper controller: F5LMC
 ```

 I tried to look these up using a variety of databases, but was unsuccessful.
 Due to the placement of the bottom chip, I have concluded that it manages the battery loading and discharge.
-The top controller likely monitors the self-capacitance of the touch-sensitive electrode.
+The top controller monitors the self-capacitance of the touch-sensitive electrode.

-For the purposes of recreating the board, I will use readily available and documented chips.
-When the ESP32 microcontroller is introduced, it will also implement the function of the top chip.
+For the approximate replication of the logic board, I will use a [TP5100](insert_link)-based circuit to control the battery charging

-## LED Board

-The led board features 3 pogo pins of [length]